luyadev/luya/docs/guide/app-filter-effects.md

 The name effect is maybe a little bit confusing, as `crop` or `thumbnail` does not sound like a effect at all, but there are other things which are effects.
 Actually an effect is an array item in the `chain()` method of a [Filter](app-filters.md).

 Each chain effect can have several arguments which changes the behavior of the effect.
-Since we have integrated the (Yii2 Imagine Extension)[https://github.com/yiisoft/yii2-imagine] the arguments to passed are equals to the supported methods in the extension and the thumbnail behavior has been strongly improved in order to calculate images based on values without doing the math on your own.
+Since we have integrated the [Yii 2 Imagine Extension](https://github.com/yiisoft/yii2-imagine) the arguments to passed are equals to the supported methods in the extension and the thumbnail behavior has been strongly improved in order to calculate images based on values without doing the math on your own.

 ## Available Effects